fourwastaken/classicmacro/README.md

-## Attention ##
+## 🔔 Attention 🔔 ##

-This macro may not work correctly because of your display/resolution.
-However, the script should click at coordinates relative to your screen size.
+Please note that this macro may not function correctly depending on your display/resolution.
+However, the script is designed to click at coordinates relative to your screen size.
+Encountering any issues?
-Have any issues?
 Post them here!

-## About ##
+## 🚀 About 🚀 ##

-A macro to automate world generation for Minecraft Classic speedruns.
+Automate world generation for Minecraft Classic speedruns with this efficient macro.

-## Instructions ##
+## 📜 Instructions 📜 ##

-1) Head over to https://www.autohotkey.com/ and install AutoHotKey.
-(If you haven't already)
+1) Go to https://www.autohotkey.com/ and install AutoHotKey if you haven't already.

-2) Get the script from the releases
+2) Download the script from the releases section.

-3) Run the script and select your hotkeys
+3) Run the script and configure your preferred hotkeys.

-4) Click "Save Hotkeys"
+4) Click "Save Hotkeys."

-5) Open Classic Minecraft in your web browser
+5) Open Classic Minecraft in your web browser.

-6) Press the hotkeys you set to start resetting worlds (Must either be on start screen or game menu to reset world)
+6) Use the hotkeys you set to initiate world resetting.
+(Ensure you're on the start screen or game menu to reset the world)